• Skip to primary navigation

 • In the absence of a gnocchi board, use the side of a cheese grater.

-• You can substitute the all-purpose flour with bread flour, or a mixture of the two.
+• You can substitute the all-purpose flour with "00" flour for pasta, bread flour, or a mixture of the two.
 You can also replace up to half of the all-purpose flour with semolina flour.

 If using immediately, drop in a large pot of salted boiling water for a few minutes.
 When they float to the top, combine with your favorite sauce and enjoy them.